 Restructuring practices and crafting skills

-Ambivalences towards the diagnosis
+Ambivalence towards the diagnosis

-Taking medicine and experimenting with experiences
+Taking medication and experimenting with experiences

-A moral concern: Becoming the person you want to be
+A moral concern: becoming the person you want to be

-Chapter 5: Explaining and making use of an ADHD diagnosis
+5. Explaining and making use of an ADHD diagnosis

 Dynamics between explanations and experiences